 Are you tired of asking, “What’s this mean,” when you come across a new term?
 Probably.
 I’m in the business, but the lingo changes so rapidly, it’s easy even for those in the industry to get lost.
 For example, less than thirty years ago, “optimize” just meant “to make as perfect, effective, or functional as possible” (thanks Webster).
 Now… now it means more than you can put in one blog post.
 I know; I’ve tried.

 I remember – not too long ago, it seems – when the term DAO came skipping through the industry’s verbiage.
 “DAO,” I thought.
 “What does that mean?”
 I had to dig around until I came up with the answer.
 “Oh.
 Duh.
 Digital Asset Optimization.”
-Because, see, that’s different than just making sure all your online marketing material is as functional as possible. -But hey, to whoever coined that term, kudos!
+Because, see, that’s different than just making sure all your content and all online marketing material is as functional as possible. -But hey, to whoever coined that term, kudos!
 That’s why we get the opportunity to present our latest robust SEO dictionary, right?

 Well, now you know how this particular version came about. -But, do you know why it’s important to keep updated?
 Why did we dig for the meaning of DAO?
 Why is all of this so darned important?
 To which questions I say, “You have to learn to talk the talk if you’re going to understand how to walk the walk.”